tsdiokno/abl/content/tl/docs/nt/roma/roma-11.md

 [^12]: Now if their transgression brings riches for the world, and their failure riches for the Gentiles, how much more will their fullness bring!

 [^13] Kinakausap ko ang mga Hentil.
-Dahil ako ang intinalaga para sa mga Hentil, pinapalaki ko ang aking paglilingkod,
+Dahil ako ang intinalaga para sa mga Hentil, ikinararangal ko ang aking paglilingkod,

 [^13]: Now I am speaking to you Gentiles.
 Insofar as I am an apostle to the Gentiles, I magnify my ministry,